Heading to Bonnaroo this year? If you’re attending the music festival and camping, congratulations–you’re in for an unforgettable experience!

 CAMPING OPTIONS AT BONNAROO

-Before we get into all the packing details, let’s start off with a quick breakdown off all the different camping styles that Bonnaroo offers.
+Before we get into all the packing details, let’s start off with a quick breakdown of all the different camping styles that Bonnaroo offers.
 There are quite a few!

-Car camping is Bonnaroo’s most popular camping option by far.
+Car camping (primitive camping) is Bonnaroo’s most popular camping option by far.

 Festival-goers with this type of camping can park their vehicle alongside their camping space.
 With this option, you can have your car nearby for easy access to personal items, food, and any other essentials.